ChuckVanHoff/never-shave/README.md

 Many people choose a colege path after high school becuase of the promises for higher wages, more longterm security, and a generally higher standard of living living.
-We analyzed a plethora of data ranging from individual demographics to pre-college preparations to see if there's much truth there is to that, if there are any reliable predictors to better guide one to higher prosperity, and if it's all really worth it.
+We analyzed a plethora of data ranging from individual demographics to pre-college preparations to see how much truth there is to those claims, to root out any reliable predictors to help better guide one through their college choices, and to find out if it's all really worth it.
+Here is what we found.....

+<b> The Data </b>